3dem/relion-documents/source/STA_tutorial/Preprocessing.rst

 Pixel coordinates should be related to dimensions and offsets given by ``newst.com`` ``tilt.com`` files for original pixel size (Bin1) (See :ref:`sec_sta_importomo`).
 During the import coordinates process, it checks if the tomogram names of all particles exist in the related |tomogram_set| ``tomograms.star`` file and adds the corresponding ``data_optics`` table to the output ``particles.star`` file.

-Select ``Tomo import`` from the jobt-type browser on the left and fill in the following parameters on the :guitab:`Coordinates` tab:
+Select :jobtype:`Tomo import` from the jobt-type browser on the left and fill in the following parameters on the :guitab:`Coordinates` tab:

 :Import coordinates?: Yes